 Acne is terrible, but you know what’s even worse?
 Your acne suddenly going bad.
-Like really bad.
+Like really bad, and then from bad to worse.
 Just like that, no warning, no nothing, you go to bed with a perfectly fine case of acne but wake up with a nasty, nasty breakout.
 What is acne trying to tell you?
 Slowly, but surely - you're beginning to scream internally.

 So, what happened?
 Of course, you enter into Sherlock Holmes mode and begin a long, mental overview of every detail in the past few days.
 What did you eat?
 Where did you go?
 What did you do?
 Who did you spend time with?
 Was it maybe touching that door handle of the club you visited this weekend?
 (Visited is a weak word here, but hey) Was it maybe the gallons of alcohol?
 That guy you accidentally rubbed your face against?!